Gits0L/exploratory-data-analysis---customer-loans-in-finance580/README.md

   - Use code to import import and connect to database using credentials, clean and analyse data

   #### File structure
+  - README.md: Repository information
-  - db_utils.py - Final version
+  - db_utils.py: Final version
-  - loans_keywords - Glossary of loan columns to understand dataset
+  - loans_keywords: Glossary of loan columns to understand dataset